MossabDiae/Directory-command-history/README.md

 # Directory command history
-(still work in progress)

 ## Why :
-When making a project for the first time with a new technology (e.g framework) you may want to save the commands you used during the project setup / workflow so you'll have easier time remembering how you did it when creating the next project .
-The idea is to make the re-learning experience more comfortable potentially giving confidence to start projects more often .
+When making a project for the first time with a new technology (e.g framework) you may want to **save the commands you used during the project setup / workflow** to remember how you did it when creating the next project .

+The goal is to make re-learning/ remembering experience more comfortable potentially giving confidence to start new projects more often .

-This project aims to automate saving commands run while inside a specific directory to an external file (no effect on the main history)
+This project aims to automate saving commands run inside a specific directory to an external file (no effect on the main history).

 ## How does it work :
 Before each prompt, **dirhistory** checks if the environment variable `DH_ACTIVE` is set to `true`, if so, it logs the last executed command into a file .